liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ## Overriding and adding struts actions

 If you've wanted to add new struts actions to Liferay portal from a hook plugin or have wanted the ability to override other existing actions, you have the means to do it with *struts action hooks*.
-There are two interfaces:
+Let's start by considering the interfaces used for struts actions.

+Struts action interfaces:

 -	`com.liferay.portal.kernel.struts.StrutsAction`
 -	`com.liferay.portal.kernel.struts.StrutsPortletAction`

-The `StrutsAction` interface is used for regular struts actions like `/c/portal/update_email_address`.
-Likewise, the `StrutsPortletAction` interface is used for struts actions that are used from portlets.
+The `StrutsAction` interface is for regular struts actions, like `/c/portal/update_email_address`, from the portal.
+The `StrutsPortletAction` interface is used for similar struts actions from portlets.

-Struts actions are defined as classes which are all connected in the `struts-config.xml` residing in the `liferay-portal-<version>/tomcat-<version>/webapps/ROOT/WEB-INF` directory.
+Struts actions are defined as classes which are all connected in a `struts-config.xml` file.
+A `struts-config.xml` for Liferay portal running on Apache Tomcat would be found in the `liferay-portal-<version>/tomcat-<version>/webapps/ROOT/WEB-INF` directory.
 The `struts-config.xml` file links actions to specific JSP pages.
-In detail, these actions do a specific task and then return a *forward*, which is an object that contains a name and path.
+Specifically, each action performs a specific task and then returns a *forward*, which is an object containing a name and path.
 The forward defines what page the user will go to after the action completes.
-So if a user submits a form that maps to one of these actions, the action class is loaded, executed, and returns a forward.
+When a user submits a form that maps to one of these actions, the action class is loaded, executed, and returns a forward.

-The struts action hook can create a new path or wrap existing struts actions.
-We can override the struts actions located in the `struts-config.xml` by pointing to a custom class.
-This is accomplished by creating the struts action hook.
+You can use a struts action hook to wrap/override existing struts actions or to create a new struts path; let's do both.
+We'll override the struts actions located in the `struts-config.xml` using a struts action hook to point to a custom class.
+Then we'll create a new struts path: `/c/portal/sample` and navigate to it.
+Let's get started!

-For our first example, we will override the login portlet struts action using the example-hook.
-This action appears in the `struts-config.xml` file as shown below:
+First, we'll override the login portlet's struts action using the example-hook we created earlier in this chapter.

+Note the current action in your portal's `struts-config.xml` file:

 	<action path="/login/login"
 		type="com.liferay.portlet.login.action.LoginAction">